Founding and Early Years

 The OIRFC was a rugby club unaffiliated with the University of Notre Dame but was comprised of Notre Dame and Indiana University of South Bend students.
 The club was founded in the fall of 2004 by junior, Mike Schmitt and sophomore, Don Greiwe as an attempt to take the team in a more serious direction.
 In their first season the Out Side Irish only managed to schedule a few games due to low numbers and accessibility.
 They practiced only once per week and barely could scrap together fifteen live bodies to play matches, however they were able to recruit a strong freshman class and the next spring managed a record of 3-4.

-At the end of this season John Gallagher, Chris Harrington, and Christopher Liedl decided to put together a formal application for club status with the University.
+At the end of this season John Gallagher, Chris Harrington, Michael Duda, and Christopher Liedl decided to put together a formal application for club status with the University.
 After drafting a club constitution and with the support of president Don Greiwe and vice president Brian Fallon the club filed for official recognition.
 Practicing three times a week and posting a record of 9-1-1 the rugby club made a strong case for itself.
 With the support of numerous alumni and donors and after an application period of over six months the team was finally recognized in May of 2007 and became the Notre Dame Rugby Football Club.

 On May 18, 2007, 12 years after being banished, the University officially reinstated the Notre Dame Rugby Football Club.
 As an official club, the NDRFC's stated goals are to field a rugby team representing the University of Notre Dame, to compete with other club teams while abiding by the rules of the University of Notre Dame, USA Rugby, and the International Rugby Board (IRB), and to promote the physical education, mental and social wellbeing, and sportsmanship of members of the club through participation in and the playing of this internationally recognized sport.